-No person shall walk in a picket line as a picket or take part in a labor or other form of demonstration including, but not limited to, parades, marches, patrols, sit-ins, and public assemblies on any part of the Airport without permission from the President - CEO.
-The number of picketers and areas used for these or other purposes must be specifically assigned by the President - CEO for such picketing in accordance with the provisions of state law.
-The permit shall be issued or denied for cause within one (1) working day after a written application for the same has been made to the President - CEO.
+No person shall walk in a picket line as a picket or take part in a labor or other form of demonstration including, but not limited to, parades, marches, patrols, sit-ins, and public assemblies on any part of the Airport premises (either indoors or outdoors) without written permission in the form of an approved permit from the Authority.
+The number of picketers and areas used for these, or other purposes must be specifically assigned by the Authority's Chief Operating Officer or their designee for such picketing in accordance with the provisions of state law.
+The permit shall be issued or denied for cause within three (3) business days after a written application for the same has been submitted to the Authority at info@craa.com.

 - 1. Use of Airport: Any picketing or demonstration shall be conducted: - a.
 In a peaceful and orderly manner contemplated by law, without physical harm, molestation, threat or harassment of persons, obscenities, violence, breach of the peace or other unlawful conduct. - b.
 Without obstructing the use of the Airport by others and without hindrance to or interference with the proper, safe, orderly, and efficient operations of the Airport and the activities conducted thereupon. - c.
-In strict accordance with the Airport Rules and Regulations, operating procedures governing such activities on the Airport and pursuant to directions and conditions outlined in writing by the President CEO in each instance. - 2.
+In strict accordance with the Airport Rules and Regulations, operating procedures governing such activities on the Airport and pursuant to directions and conditions outlined in writing by the Authority's Chief Operating Officer or their designee in each instance. - 2.
 Prohibitions: While taking part in any picketing or demonstration, no person may: - a.
 Intentionally operate a motor vehicle so as to delay, impede or interfere with the ability of persons or vehicles to enter or leave the Airport roadway system. - b.
-Knowingly spread, drop, throw, or otherwise disperse nails, tacks, staples, glass, or other objects that may cause harm in any entrance or passageway.
+Knowingly spread, drop, throw, or otherwise disperse nails, tacks, staples, glass, or any other objects that may cause harm in any entrance or passageway.